-i) the measures proposed to recruit local people including apprenticeships; ii) mechanisms for the implementation and delivery of the Local Benefit Proposal; and iii) measures to monitor and review the effectiveness of the Local Benefit Proposal in achieving the objective of recruiting and supporting local labour objectives.

-(b) Within six months of the first occupation of Phase A, details of the results of the scheme shall be submitted for consideration.
+- i) the measures proposed to recruit local people including apprenticeships; - ii) mechanisms for the implementation and delivery of the Local Benefit Proposal; and - iii) measures to monitor and review the effectiveness of the Local Benefit Proposal in achieving the objective of recruiting and supporting local labour objectives. - (b) Within six months of the first occupation of the development, details of the results of the scheme shall be submitted for consideration.

-Reason - To safeguard local employment opportunities, pursuant to pursuant to policies EC1 of the Core Strategy for Manchester.
+Reason - To safeguard local employment opportunities, pursuant to policies EC1 of the Core Strategy for Manchester.

-8) Prior to the commencement of development, a detailed construction management plan outlining working practices during development shall be submitted to and approved in writing by the Local Planning Authority, which for the avoidance of doubt shall include:

-Display of an emergency contact number;

-Details of Wheel Washing;

-Dust suppression measures;

-Compound locations where relevant;

-Location, removal and recycling of waste;

-Vehicular routing and phasing strategy and swept path analysis;

-Parking of construction vehicles and staff;

-Sheeting over of construction vehicles; and
+- 8) Prior to the commencement of development, a detailed construction management plan outlining working practices during development shall be submitted to and approved in writing by the Local Planning Authority, which for the avoidance of doubt shall include: - A method statement to protect the River Medlock from accidental spillages, dust and debris, including identification of all existing surface water drainage on site; - Display of an emergency contact number; - Details of Wheel Washing; - Dust suppression measures; - Compound locations where relevant; - Location, removal and recycling of waste; - Vehicular routing and phasing strategy and swept path analysis; - Parking of construction vehicles and staff; - Sheeting over of construction vehicles; and